firstsignal/activation-geometry-sentiment/README.md

 # activation-geometry-sentiment

-Finding and validating a sentiment direction in a language model's activations — a mechanistic interpretability probe framed through medical imaging.
+How meaning moves through a transformer — found, traced, and tested across four model scales.
+A mechanistic interpretability investigation framed through medical imaging.

 ## What this adds up to